TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/days/readme.md

 Unfortunately, it didn't help, and it only got worse.
 I became more and more unwell on my "day after".

-So the doctor bumped me up again, from three to five folic acids now, which was the maximum she could prescribe.
+So the doctor bumped me up again, from three to five folic acids, which was the maximum she could prescribe.

 <br>